Silent comedy: Modern era

 In the early years of "talkie" films (beginning in 1927, with The Jazz Singer), a few actors continued to perform silently for comedic effect.
 Most famously, Charlie Chaplin maintained his silent style in the sound era, with his last great "silent" comedies, City Lights (1931) and Modern Times (1936), both made after sound films had become the standard.
 Another notable example was Harpo Marx, who always portrayed a mute in the Marx Brothers' films.
 An early television series that featured exaggerated visual humor was The Ernie Kovacs Show.

 An important legacy of silent film comedy can be seen in the humor of animated cartoons.
 While live-action comedy moved toward a focus on verbal humor, such as the witty exchanges of Abbott and Costello and Groucho Marx, animated cartoons embraced the full range of slapstick gags, frenetic chase scenes, visual puns, and exaggerated facial expressions characteristic of silent comedies.
-These elements were especially prominent in the Looney Tunes and Merrie Melodies cartoons from Warner Bros., directed by Bob Clampett, Chuck Jones and Friz Freleng, as well as in the MGM Cartoons of Tex Avery, the Tom and Jerry cartoons by William Hanna and Joseph Barbera, and of Harman and Ising.
+These elements were especially prominent in the Looney Tunes and Merrie Melodies cartoons from Warner Bros., directed by Bob Clampett, Chuck Jones and Friz Freleng, as well as in the Pluto cartoons from Disney, directed by Clyde Geronimi and Charles August Nichols, the MGM cartoons of Tex Avery, the Tom and Jerry cartoons by William Hanna and Joseph Barbera, and of Harman and Ising.

 During the 1960s and 1970s, several films paid homage to or referenced the silent era of film comedy.
 It's a Mad, Mad, Mad, Mad World featured performers and gags from the era, while Blake Edwards' The Great Race and Mel Brooks' Silent Movie were full-length tributes.
 Peter Bogdanovich's What's Up, Doc? also included slapstick gags and Keystone-style chase scenes, ideas that prefigured much of the humor later seen in films like The Blues Brothers and Airplane!.

 An episode of The Brady Bunch featured the family creating a silent comedy filled with pie-throwing antics.

 Few feature films today fully exploit the genre of silent comedy.
 However, some comedy teams still use a silent character for comedic effect, with the most consistent—and most famous—being Teller from Penn & Teller.

 Rowan Atkinson achieved huge success in the 1990s with his mostly silent character Mr. Bean.

 In a 1999 episode of Frasier, "Three Valentines", David Hyde Pierce, who portrayed Niles Crane, performed a five-minute silent sketch at the start of the episode.

 The British stop motion animated children's series Shaun the Sheep also utilizes silent comedy.

 Although fewer feature films directly employ silent comedy, its techniques continue to influence modern comedies, mainly through the development of slapstick and artistic references to the iconic gags of famous silent comedians.
 In 2010, India’s first silent comedy series, Gutur Gu, premiered on Sony SAB and became a hit.